 How to fit a Yale cylinder type lock

-Yale and Era cylinder locks are available within the DirectDoors.com site, choose the required size wisely, the Yale number 1 and 2 are the more superior in terms of security.
+Fitting advice for Yale type cylinder locks and latches which are available within the DirectDoors.com site, choose the required size wisely.

 - Select the position of the lock, use the lock as a template to position the screw fixings.
 Hold the lock up to the door and make a mark where the cylinder and fixing holes will be.